How much shopping around did you do before buying your latest car, computer, or HDTV?

 Your retirement savings deserve a secure, reliable IRA provider.
 Check out the companies’ ratings online.
 Do they have Yelp reviews?
 What does the Better Business Bureau have to say about them?
 Are there any lawsuits pending against them?
 How do their employees rate them?

 Service: Hello?
 Is anyone there?

 When you need to speak to someone is there anyone there to take your call?
 With technology at your fingertips, you may not need to talk to someone often, but when you do, you should be able to reach a living, breathing, knowledgeable person.
 Pick up the phone during normal business hours and call the companies you’re researching.
 If you reach someone, could that person answer your questions?
 How confident are you in the answers you received?
 If you left a message, how promptly was it returned?
 Rate the companies’ service performance on your comparison chart.

 Experience: Can they handle your investments of choice?

 The IRS puts very few restrictions on the types of investments you can own in a self-directed IRA.
 But not all providers are familiar with them all.
 You’ll want to find out if the company limits your investment choices or how you invest.
 For example, some companies require you to establish an LLC through their services.
 You don't always need an LLC to make self-directed IRA investments.
 This is considered a strategy, not a requirement.
 You also want to find out what are their processing times for an investment purchase.
 For investments like real estate, the ability to act quickly is important.

-Thirteen years ago when I started working in this industry, few people knew what a self-directed was.
+Sixteen years ago when I started working in this industry, few people knew what a self-directed was.
 Nowadays almost everyone has heard of them or has a friend, co-worker, or family member who has one.
 This increased awareness and demand prompted new companies to enter the space.
 Some are experienced, others less so.